jinningwang/andes/jwang/notes2/ev_ssm.md

 fds: D -> I

+TODO: The results do not make much sense?

 ## Sensitivity

-Impacts pf EV penetration rate on the performance of AGC response
+Impacts of EV penetration rate on the performance of AGC response

 ## Senario

 S1: High SoC level.
-EVs are in high SoC level, mainly RegUp
+EVs are in high SoC level, mainly RegUp (demanded charged EVs are switched from CS to IS or DS)

 S2: Low SoC level.
-EVs are in low SoC level, mainly RegDn
+EVs are in low SoC level, mainly RegDn (demanded charged EVs are switched from DS to IS or CS)

 ## Misc